Felix Kulov: Political career in opposition

-Kyrgyz revolution, 2005
+2005 Kyrgyz Revolution

-On March 24, 2005, Kulov was released during the Kyrgyz revolution (the Tulip Revolution) and appointed as co-ordinator of law enforcement and security services (effectively, the Kyrgyz head of security) by acting president and prime minister Kurmanbek Bakiyev.
+On March 24, 2005, Kulov was released during the Kyrgyz revolution (the Tulip Revolution) and appointed co-ordinator of law enforcement and security services (effectively, the Kyrgyz head of security) by acting president and prime minister Kurmanbek Bakiyev.
 He resigned this position on March 30, saying that he had restored order.

 On 6 April a special working group of the Kyrgyz Supreme Court was formed to review Kulov's earlier prosecution and convictions, and by 11 April he had been cleared of all charges.
 During this time period Kulov was accused by politician and alleged crime figure Ryspek Akmatbayev of organising the murder of his brother Tynychbek, leading to a national wave of protests.

 Kulov initially announced his intention to stand as a candidate for president in the elections scheduled for 10 July.
 It was unclear at first whether language would be a barrier to his election: the president is required by law to be fluent in the Kyrgyz language, and in common with many from the north of the country, Kulov's native tongue is Russian.
 The issue became moot, however, when he withdrew his candidacy in mid-May, pledging his support to Bakiyev.
 At that time he was also appointed Acting First Deputy Prime Minister.
-He was already expected to be appointed as prime minister by the elected president.
+He was already expected to be appointed prime minister by the elected president.
 Bakiyev won the election in July.
 He was sworn in on 11 August.
 He appointed Kulov acting prime minister.
 On 1 September 2005, Kulov was confirmed as prime minister by the Kyrgyz parliament, by a vote of 55 to 8.